 Smart Parks Pilot – Tanzania

 In April 2016, our engineer Tim van Dam completed the installation of a new communication and observation system in Mkomazi National Park.
 This Smart Park system has two goals.
 Firstly, to increase the security of people and wildlife in the sanctuary and secondly, to optimise the park’s operations.
-Meanwhile, The Smart Parks concept has been further developed in conjunction with several organisations such as African Parks and Vulcan.
-ShadowView continues to support the park with their Smart Park.
+The Smart Park concept has been further developed in conjunction with several organisations such as African Parks and Vulcan.
+ShadowView continues to support the implementation of Smart Parks in Africa.

 ShadowView for Kids – The Netherlands

 In conjunction with the Dreamery Foundation and CodeUur we have developed an educational program for primary school kids to teach them how to use technology to protect wildlife.
-We have even set a world record by engaging over 10.000 children who simultaneously programmed drones to go after an elephant poacher.
+We have even set a world record by engaging over 10,000 children in classrooms around the Netherlands who simultaneously programmed drones to go after a fictive elephant poacher.

 National Park Rescue – Malawi